 3. Make sure you eliminate as many labor-intensive operations as possible.

 The items that really pressure your profit margins on order fulfillment costs are usually labor-related.
 Whether it’s pick/pack, rework, or quality inspections, labor at your order fulfillment provider is expensive.
-Anything that can be done upstream in your supply chain will reduce your fulfillment costs and help you achieve cost-effective supply chain management.
+Anything that can be done upstream in your supply chain will reduce your order fulfillment costs and help you achieve cost-effective supply chain management.
 Customer-facing packaging, removing dunnage (cushioning material) in the cartons, and even ensuring the cartons fully use the area and height of a standard pallet opening all will help control your e-commerce shipping costs.

 4. Actively manage your inventory